Skip to content

 4. Collect and Verify Wire Instructions

-Every recipient provides wire instructions: bank name, account number, routing number (or SWIFT code for international transfers), and account holder name.
+Every recipient provides wire instructions: bank name, account number, routing number or SWIFT code, and account holder name.
 These must be verified independently — not by replying to the email that delivered them, but through a separate channel (phone callback to a known number).
+AI company founders, who are often in communication with many parties simultaneously during a closing, are particularly vulnerable to business email compromise targeting wire instructions.

 5. Circulate, Review, Reconcile

-The draft funds flow is circulated to all parties: buyer, seller, their respective counsel, the escrow agent, and the lenders.
+The draft funds flow is circulated to all parties: buyer, seller, their respective counsel, the escrow agent, and any lenders.
 Each party verifies the amounts relevant to them.
-Discrepancies are flagged and resolved.
-The final version is signed off by all parties — typically one to two business days before closing.
+For AI company transactions, the founding team should review the rollover equity calculations and retention reserve amounts carefully — these affect the day-one cash they receive.
+The final version is signed off by all parties before closing.

 6. Execute on Closing Day

 On closing day, the sequence matters.
-Lender funds are typically drawn first (the credit agreement may require evidence that all conditions precedent are satisfied before funding).
+Lender funds are typically drawn first.
 The buyer then aggregates all sources and distributes funds per the memo.
-The escrow agent confirms receipt.
-Once all wires are confirmed, closing certificates are exchanged and the transaction is legally complete.
+The escrow agent confirms receipt of both general escrow and IP escrow amounts.
+Once all wires are confirmed, closing certificates are exchanged and IP assignment agreements are executed.

-An alternative approach is the locked box mechanism, common in European and increasingly in Asia Pacific transactions.
-Under a locked box, the price is fixed to a historical balance sheet date, and there is no post-closing working capital adjustment.
-The funds flow is simpler — but the seller must avoid “leakage” (value extraction from the business) between the locked box date and closing.
+An alternative approach is the locked box mechanism, which fixes the price to a historical balance sheet date.
+For AI companies with rapidly changing working capital profiles — driven by subscription billing patterns and GPU infrastructure spend — the locked box can simplify the funds flow significantly, but the seller must avoid “leakage” between the locked box date and closing.

-Cross-border M&A in Asia Pacific introduces layers of complexity to funds flow that domestic transactions do not face.
+Cross-border AI company transactions in APAC introduce additional funds flow complexity.
 Based on what we see at Amafi, these are the most common friction points:

-Foreign exchange controls.
-Several APAC jurisdictions restrict the flow of funds across borders.
-China’s State Administration of Foreign Exchange (SAFE) requires approval for outbound remittances above certain thresholds.
-India’s Reserve Bank requires compliance with FEMA regulations for both inbound and outbound M&A payments.
-Japan’s Foreign Exchange and Foreign Trade Act requires post-transaction reporting for cross-border acquisitions.
-The funds flow must account for the timing and sequencing of regulatory approvals — a wire that is initiated before the necessary clearance is obtained will be blocked.
+Foreign exchange controls: Several APAC jurisdictions restrict cross-border fund flows.
+China’s SAFE requires approval for outbound remittances.
+India’s Reserve Bank requires FEMA compliance for cross-border M&A payments.
+Japan’s Foreign Exchange and Foreign Trade Act requires post-transaction reporting.
+The funds flow must account for the timing and sequencing of regulatory approvals.

-Currency conversion timing.
-When the purchase price is denominated in one currency but the buyer’s funds originate in another, the conversion timing and rate matter.
-A one-day delay in conversion on a US$50 million deal can mean a swing of several hundred thousand dollars.
+Currency conversion timing: When the purchase price is denominated in USD but the buyer’s funds originate in JPY, KRW, or SGD, the conversion timing and rate matter materially on large transactions.
 Sophisticated deal teams lock in rates through forward contracts or specify a conversion window in the SPA.

-Multi-entity structures.
-Cross-border deals often involve holding companies in Singapore, Hong Kong, or other jurisdictions.
-The funds flow must trace the path from the ultimate source of funds through each intermediate entity to the final recipients, ensuring that each leg complies with local regulations.
+Multi-entity structures common in APAC AI companies: Many APAC AI companies have holding structures in Singapore, Hong Kong, or the Cayman Islands, with operating entities in multiple markets.
+The funds flow must trace the path from the ultimate source through each intermediate entity to the final recipients, ensuring that each leg complies with local regulations and the IP assignment occurs at the correct entity level.

 Common Pitfalls and How to Avoid Them